-As of March 31, 2016, we had \$27.7 million in cash and cash equivalents.
-We expect to expend our capital resources for the manufacturing, sales and marketing of AFREZZA subsequent to the termination with Sanofi and to develop our other product candidates.
+As of September 30, 2016, we had \$35.5 million in cash and cash equivalents.
+We expect to expend our capital resources for the manufacturing, sales and marketing of Afrezza and to develop our product candidates.
 We also intend to use our capital resources for general corporate purposes.

-If we enter into strategic business collaborations with respect to our other product candidates, we would expect, as part of the transaction, to receive additional capital.
+If we enter into strategic business collaborations with respect to our product candidates or Afrezza for commercialization outside of the United States, we would expect, as part of the transaction, to receive additional capital.
 In addition, we expect to pursue the sale of equity and/or debt securities, or the establishment of other funding facilities.
 Issuances of debt or additional equity could impact the rights of our existing stockholders, dilute the ownership percentages of our existing stockholders and may impose restrictions on our operations.
 These restrictions could include limitations on additional borrowing, specific restrictions on the use of our assets as well as prohibitions on our ability to create liens, pay dividends, redeem our stock or make investments.
 We also may seek to raise additional capital by pursuing opportunities for the licensing, sale or divestiture of certain intellectual property and other assets, including our Technosphere technology platform.
 There can be no assurance, however, that any strategic collaboration, sale of securities or sale or license of assets will be available to us on a timely basis or on acceptable terms, if at all.
-If we are unable to raise additional capital, we may be required to enter into agreements with third parties to develop or commercialize products or technologies that we otherwise would have sought to develop independently, and any such agreements may not be on terms as commercially favorable to us.
+If we are unable to raise additional capital when needed or on acceptable terms, we may be required to enter into agreements with third parties to develop or commercialize products or technologies that we otherwise would have sought to develop independently, and any such agreements may not be on terms as commercially favorable to us.